Montelukast side effects: what patients need to know

 Drug interactions:

-Montelukast has relatively few clinically significant drug interactions:
+Montelukast has few drug interactions that matter:

 FAQ